bids-standard/bids-starter-kit/_sources/faq.md

 BIDS compliant and should be ignored by the validator.
 Of course you should still try to adhere to upcoming BEPs and the general BIDS philosophy for file names and metadata where possible, but this gives a little extra flexibility.

+### How do I convert my data to BIDS?

+We strongly recommend you pick a BIDS converter to help you convert your data.

+A list of converters can be found [on the BIDS website](https://bids.neuroimaging.io/benefits.html#converters)

 ### How to import Excel files?